GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 multiple relays in parallel.

-The parallel discovery logic of a Happy Eyeballs algorithm serves to reduce join latency for the initial join of a SSM channel.
+The parallel discovery logic of a Happy Eyeballs algorithm serves to reduce join latency for the initial join of an SSM channel.
 This section and {{ordering}} taken together provide guidance on use of a Happy Eyeballs algorithm for the case of establishing AMT connections.